Home > Blog Posts > What To Look Out For in a Loan Contract

 Confused about collateral?
 Find out how collateral loans work here.

 A loan contract also proves that the money is meant as a loan and not a gift.
-Therefore, the borrower repay the funds and there are to be no appeals against the terms and conditions of the loan.
+The borrower repays the funds and there are to be no appeals against the terms and conditions of the loan.

 A loan contract protects both the borrower and the lender if the matter reaches court for any reason.
 If this is the case, the contract helps determine if the terms and conditions in the agreement were being met.
 This just means that if there is a prosecution, it will happen in the fairest manner possible.

-If you apply for online payday loans through a company and a legitimate loan contract is not included in the process then you should cut your association with that company immediately and report them to the Australian Securities and Investments Commission.
+If you apply for online loans through a company and a legitimate loan contract is not included in the process then you we advise you do not proceed with that company immediately and report them to the Australian Securities and Investments Commission.

 What to look out for in your loan contract